gtheilman/OnCallAssignments/README.md

 - The program doesn't send the tweet.
 However, it will generate a "draft tweet" that you can cut and paste into the Twitter website, an email, a Blackboard Announcement, or whatever method by which you choose to disseminate the consult request.
 - Specify the message students hear when they call the phone number and the message they hear after they are done leaving their consult.
 - Choose from different voices for the messages
+- Multiple consult requests can be in play at the same time by purchasing additional phone numbers from Twilio (currently $1 per month).
 - Specify the maximum amount of time students have to record their responses (encourage them to be concise).
 - Set different permission levels for administrators and for those who just need to grade student responses
 - Application is automatically set to use [Mailgun's](http://www.mailgun.com) free email service.
 Alternatively, you can route emails through your own provider.